The People's Best New Chef: Southeast Contenders

 Why She's Amazing: Because she gave up her job at New York City’s much-lauded Prune to return to her childhood hometown of Savannah, where she’s melding the flavors of Italy with those of the Deep South in a space that once housed the city’s Art Moderne Greyhound bus terminal.

-Background: Prune, The Oak Room at The Plaza, David Burke & Donatella (New York City)
+background: Prune, The Oak Room at The Plaza, David Burke & Donatella (/sites/default/files/ew York City)

 Quintessential Dish: Braised pork shank with greens and cornbread